Advanced Practice Nurse Student Preceptors

-Participants may receive 11 contact hours from the American Nurses Credentialing Center (ANCC) upon successful completion of this educational activity.
+Participants may receive 11 contact hours upon successful completion of this educational activity.
 Successful completion of this Continuing Education (CE) education activity for nurses is demonstrated by completing all online learning modules, attending the simulation session, completion of the online evaluation survey, and completion of the verification of attendance form.
 Partial credit is not provided.
 Participants receive a CE certificate via email from the University of Maryland School of Nursing approximately 2-4 weeks after submitting their request and required documentation.

 Disclosure of Conflicts of Interest

 Conflict of Interest: It is the policy of The University of Maryland School of Nursing to require our continuing nursing education activity (CE) faculty and planning committee members to disclose relationships with companies providing program funding or manufacturers of any commercial products discussed in the program.
 The planning committee and faculty involved in the CE activity did not report a financial relationship with any commercial interests that could influence the credits of this program.